 If you are experiencing a medical or psychiatric emergency, please call 9-1-1 or visit an emergency room closest to you.

-• Masks: Appropriate masks must always be worn while in our facilities.
-Veterans and others who forget a mask will be supplied one by our staff.
+Masks: Appropriate face masks are always required while on our campuses and in our facilities.
+Veterans or others who forget a mask will be supplied one by our staff.

-• Physical Distancing: All individuals who visit and work at our medical centers and clinics are required to practice physical distancing.
-Signs, floor stickers, and furniture in common areas have been arranged to assist all in adhering to physical distancing requirements.
+Physical Distancing: All individuals who visit and work at our medical centers and clinics are required to practice physical distancing.

 What to do if you think you have COVID-19

 If you are sick or have symptoms of respiratory illness (fever, cough, shortness of breath), the VISN 8 Clinical Contact Center is the best, first contact before visiting our facilities.
 Staff are available 24/7 for nurse advice and triage, VA Video Connect, VA Health Chat and more.
 Contact us at: 1-877-741-3400.